QEHS-Websites/Introductory-HTML/README.md

   - Code can also illustrate security issues for Browser automatically running JavaScript
 - HTML with inline CSS Boilerplate Checklist and Template Creation, <a href="https://github.com/QEHS-Websites/Introductory-HTML#html-with-inline-css-boilerplate-checklist-and-template-creation">
 Click Here</a>
-- Starting with WYSIWIG Boilerplate, develop Boilerplate for childPages / Templage.html, <a href="">Click Here when URL Added</a>
+- Starting with WYSIWIG Boilerplate, develop Boilerplate for childPages / Templage.html, <a href="https://github.com/QEHS-Websites/Introductory-HTML#atom-html-boilerplate-to-introductory-cs-boilerplate-in-a-child-template-file">
+Click Here</a>
 - Reference Repositories, <a href="https://github.com/QEHS-Websites/Template-Websites">Click Here</a>
   - Template Single Page Website: See File and Folder Structure with included `ReadMe` Files (`.md` illustrated for GitHub Markdown, `.txt` also possible)
   - Template Multipage Website: TBA